true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 ## Environment

-Apart from the Orange Pi 5 itself, a host computer for model conversion is required.

-The [airockchip/rknn-toolkit2](https://github.com/airockchip/rknn-toolkit2/) has the wheels for conversion and running the models.
+The [airockchip/rknn-toolkit2](https://github.com/airockchip/rknn-toolkit2/) repository has the wheels for conversion and running the models.

 > **_NOTE:_** Do NOT use the `rockchip-linux/rknn-toolkit2` repository as it is no longer maintained.

 The `rknn-toolkit2` directory is for model conversion on the **host computer**.

-The `rknn-toolkit-lite2` directory is for inference the **target device**.
+The `rknn-toolkit-lite2` directory is for inference on the **target device**.

 ### Host setup